Wendy Benchley: Awards and recognition

 Benchley was awarded the 2014 SeaKeeper Award and was inducted into the Women Divers Hall of Fame in 2015.
 Benchley received the 2016 Beneath the Sea, Diver of the Year Award for environmentalism and 2017 Pegasus Wings Awards for her lifetime achievements as an ocean conservationist.
 In 2019 she was awarded the Rob Stewart Foundation Lifetime Achievement for Ocean Conservation Award.

 Personal life

 Wendy Wesson met Peter Benchley at the Jared Coffin House in Nantucket in 1963, and the two were married the following year.
 The couple had their first child, a daughter named Tracy, in 1967.
 They later had a son named Clayton in 1969, and a third child, Christopher, in 1987.

+In 2011, Benchley married John Jepson III, the grandson of industrialist John Jeppson.
+They reside in Washington, D.C..